gregmuellegger/django-debug-toolbar-autoreload/README.rst

 render the current page is changed.
 It is for your browser what the ``runserver``'s auto-reload feature is for your python code.

+Watch this screencast for a short introduction: http://www.youtube.com/watch?v=zQSoJF70if4

 .. _django-debug-toolbar: http://pypi.python.org/pypi/django-debug-toolbar

 Install